A Deep Learning Approach for Predicting Spatiotemporal Dynamics From Sparsely Observed Data: Simulation Results

 \subsection{Training and testing settings}

-For both experiments, we train the models with data from discrete measurement sites on a square geometry $[-1, 1] \times [-1, 1]$.
-The measurement sites are chosen using \textit{K-means} clustering.
-For testing, we consider four different settings: {(\roman{enumi})} \begin{enumerate} \item same square geometry with same number of measurement sites (though their locations are different) \item same square geometry with different number of measurement sites \item a circular geometry with different boundary condition \item an annular geometry with different boundary condition \end{enumerate} Different geometries with example measurement site configurations are shown in Figure \ref{fig:geometries}.
+For the two-dimensional examples, we train the models with data from discrete measurement sites on a square geometry $[-1, 1] \times [-1, 1]$.
+Dataset is generated using \textit{finite element method} with fine-mesh consisting of roughly $1500$ nodes (depends on the geometry).
+For testing, we consider four different settings: {(\roman{enumi})} \begin{enumerate} \item same square geometry (used for training) with the same number of measurement sites (though their locations are different) \item same square geometry with different number of measurement sites \item a circular geometry with different boundary condition \item an annular geometry with different boundary condition \end{enumerate} Different geometries with example measurement site configurations are shown in Figure \ref{fig:geometries}.
+We investigate two different methods for choosing the measurement sites.
+In one case, measurement sites are chosen using \textit{K-means} clustering.
+In the other case, measurement sites are chosen randomly such that any pair of measurement sites are at least a minimum distance apart.
+Examples of measurement site distribution obtained using the two methods on the square geometry are shown in Figure \ref{fig:sites}.
+The number of measurement sites for our predictions is chosen to be within $4\%-5\%$ (depending on the geometry) of the number of nodes used for the ground truth FEM solution.